Game time: The Fed unveils a tougher plan to fight stubbornly high inflation

 Faced with mounting pressure from rapidly rising consumer prices, the Federal Reserve is preparing to raise interest rates sooner — and perhaps more aggressively — than had been expected just a few months ago.

-"With inflation well above 2% and a strong labor market, the [rate-setting] Committee expects it will soon be appropriate to raise the target range for the federal funds rate," policymakers said in a statement.
+"With inflation well above 2 percent and a strong labor market, the [rate-setting] Committee expects it will soon be appropriate to raise the target range for the federal funds rate," policymakers said in a statement.

 Forecasters expect the central bank to begin raising rates from their current level of near zero as early as March.

 Maximum employment is a moving target.
-There are about 3.6 million fewer workers on payrolls now than there were before the pandemic.
+About 3.6 million fewer workers are on payrolls now than before the coronavirus pandemic.

-But with job growth slowing in recent months and millions of people on the sidelines not actively looking for work, Fed Chairman Jerome Powell said the central bank cannot afford to leave inflation unchecked.
+But with job growth slowing in recent months and millions of people on the sidelines not actively looking for work, Federal Reserve Chair Jerome Powell said the central bank cannot afford to leave inflation unchecked.

 Why inflation is on the rise